marciof/Eon/specification/Specification.md

 ## `splice` ##

-This symbol names a function that adds elements and removes keys in a collection, and returns the changed collection.
-If no collection is specified, the environment is modified instead.
+Adds elements to and removes keys from a collection, and returns the changed collection.
+If no collection is specified, the environment is used instead.

 When the collection is a map, if a key from a new key/value pair being added is already present, the new value replaces the previous one.